princefishthrower/grpc-go-react-typescript/README.md

 cd react-grpc-test && npm install
 ```

-Then start it up!
+Then start it up:

 ```
 npm run start
 ```

+Type into the textarea to see the magic happen! ✨

-## Why WebSocket and not HTTP/2?
+## Why WebSocket and not HTTP/2 as Transport Layer?

 Until HTTP/2 is better supported in all browsers, it seems that using Websockets as the transport layer for browsers may be the best choice.
 See: https://github.com/improbable-eng/grpc-web/blob/master/client/grpc-web/docs/transport.md#http/2-based-transports